Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Summary and conclusions

-As much of the field is still in a detection phase, we have framed this work only in terms of maximizing the stack S/N ratio.
-We believe that the stack will be a useful tool for detection of LIM signal, as the stack is easy to compute and has all the benefits of a joint analysis.
+As much of the field is still in a detection phase, we have framed this work only in terms of maximising the stack S/N ratio.
+We believe that the stack will be a useful tool for detection of the LIM signal, as the stack is easy to compute and has all the benefits of a joint analysis.
 It will be particularly valuable as an accompaniment to an auto-correlation detection based on the same LIM dataset, validating the origin of this signal in high-redshift galaxies.
-However, once a stacking detection is made, characterizing each of the astrophysical factors explored here will become a major goal of LIM surveys.
-Unfortunately, the output of the stack is primarily a single data point, and we have shown here that many of these astrophysical factors will have completely degenerate effects on that data point.
-In an actual experimental context, where neither tracer is well-characterized even individually, it will not be possible to isolate their behaviours with the stack alone.

-The stack, however, is not the only joint analysis possible.
-As the sensitivity of LIM experiments continues to grow, full cross-correlation of LIM data with galaxy catalogues will enable a more detailed comparison with models, potentially allowing the degeneracies discussed above to be teased apart.
-We will explore these other analyses in future work.
-Still, in concert with these techniques, stacking has the potential to be a useful tool in the LIM toolbox.
+The stack will also be very useful in concert with a cross-correlation of LIM data with galaxy catalogues.
+Once a detection is made, characterising each of the astrophysical factors explored here will become a major goal of LIM surveys.
+The output of the stack is primarily a single data point, and we have shown that many of these astrophysical factors will have degenerate effects on that data point.
+Cross-correlations are sensitive to more spatial scales than the stack and thus allow for a more detailed comparison with models.
+However, cross-correlation analyses are more sensitive to systematic errors and may in turn rely on stacking analyses to constrain those errors.
+We will explore the interplay between these other analyses in future work.
+Ultimately, stacking is simple and robust, and it has the potential to be a useful tool in the LIM toolbox.